JGCRI/pygcam/pygcam/doc/runProject.md

 #### Examples

-Run all steps for project Foo:
+Run all steps for the default scenario group for project 'Foo':

     runProject.py Foo

-Run all steps for project Foo, but only for scenarios 'baseline' and 'policy-1':
+Run all steps for scenario group 'test' for project 'Foo', but only for scenarios 'baseline' and 'policy-1':

-    runProject Foo -S baseline,policy1
+    runProject Foo -g test -S baseline,policy1

 or, equivalently:

-    runProject Foo -S baseline -S policy1
+    runProject Foo --group test --scenario baseline --step policy1

-Run steps 'setup' and 'gcam' for scenario 'baseline' only
+Run only the 'setup' and 'gcam' steps for scenario 'baseline' in the default scenario group:

     runProject Foo -s setup,gcam -S baseline,policy-1